 5. Pop-up tents

-Popular with instant gratification crowds at festivals, pop-up or instant tents do exactly what they say on the tin – unzip their case and they uncoil, springing immediately into shape.
+Popular with instant gratification crowds at festivals, instant or pop-up tents do exactly what they say on the tin – unzip their case and they uncoil, springing immediately into shape.

 Even with pegging down the guylines, you’re done and dusted in under a minute.
 The downside is that they tend to be flimsy, are not recommended for storms or monsoons, and can be tricky to collapse and fold back into their cases.